 Valentine’s Day Reality

 Am I close enough to perfect for you?
-Even though, nobody appears to be compatible with me.
-You see, love is not about, whether someone is compatible with you.
-All that is required, is a willing partner of the opposite sex.
-Love is about commitment, because it’s really all up to us, if we want to be compatible with each other.
+Even though nobody appears to be compatible with me, you see, love is not about whether someone is compatible with you.
+All that is required is a willing partner of the opposite sex.
+Love is about commitment because it’s really up to us if we want to be compatible with each other.

 Compromise

-The more time you spend with your opposite, the more you will discover, that you have more things in common.
-And if you spend even more time with her, you will find out, that you have less things in contrast.
+The more time you spend with your opposite, the more you will discover that you have more things in common.
+And if you spend even more time with her, you will find that you have fewer differences.

 Love Makes Us Better

-People are the same, all over the world.
-The only difference, is that we behave differently, when we’re in love!
-When the lover stretches out his hands and offers his heart to her, he soon realizes, how vulnerable he has become, because he’s hoping, she’ll be careful, and not drop it?
-If by accident or on purpose, the heartbreak is the same.
+People are the same all over the world.
+The only difference is that we behave differently when we’re in love!
+When a lover stretches out his hands and offers his heart to her, he soon realizes how vulnerable he has become because he’s hoping she’ll be careful and not drop it.
+Whether it’s by accident or on purpose, the heartbreak is still the same.

 “Fearlessness is what love seeks,” Hannah Arendt wrote in her magnificent early work on love and how to live with fear.
 “Such fearlessness exists only in the complete calm that can no longer be shaken by events expected of the future… Hence the only valid tense is the present, the Now.”